 - Safeguarding windows to minimize hummingbird collisions so these birds are not injured by large panes of glass.

-- Providing splashes of red color to attract hummingbirds, but avoiding unnecessary red dye in nectar that can endanger hummingbirds.
+- Providing splashes of red color to attract hummingbirds, but avoiding unnecessary red dye in nectar that can be toxic.

 Like all backyard birds, hummingbirds are wild animals with basic needs.
-Birders who understand how to attract hummingbirds by satisfying those needs can be rewarded with dozens of beautiful hummingbirds in their backyard.
+Birders who understand how to attract hummingbirds by satisfying those needs can be rewarded with dozens of beautiful hummingbirds in their yard.